emil0r/ez-database/README.md

   - [HoneySQL](https://github.com/jkk/honeysql)
   - [YeSQL](https://github.com/krisajenkins/yesql)
 - Advanced zipper functionality for easily building up a HoneySQL query
+- Simple CRUD operations via optionally modeling the tables in the database
 - Optional registry for registering queries
 - Optional transformation for transforming entries/results into something more reasonable
 - Optional pre/post functions for data coming in or out